 Individuals with limited income and resources are eligible for prescription drug benefits at no cost or a reduced cost under the Medicare Part D Low Income Subsidy.
-If you are eligible or have been approved for the extra help from the Medicare Part D Low Income Subsidy, and you are enrolled in The Empire Plan or a NYSHIP HMO, you may be reimbursed for some or all of your Medicare Part D premium.
+If you are eligible or have been approved for Extra Help from the Medicare Part D Low Income Subsidy, and you are enrolled in The Empire Plan or a NYSHIP HMO, you may be reimbursed for some or all of your Medicare Part D premium.

-Contact the Employee Benefits Division for more information (see page 27 for contact information).
-If you have questions about the extra help or how to apply, call Social Security at 1-800-772-1213 or visit www.ssa.gov.
+Contact the Employee Benefits Division for more information (see page 23 for contact information).
+If you have questions about Extra Help or how to apply, call Social Security at 1-800-772-1213 or visit www.ssa.gov.

-If you receive a letter from the Social Security Administration that says you are eligible for the Medicare Part D Low Income Subsidy, please call the Employee Benefits Division (see page 27 for contact information).
+If you receive a letter from the Social Security Administration that says you are eligible for the Medicare Part D Low Income Subsidy, please call the Employee Benefits Division (see page 23 for contact information).